Can Bad Credit Keep You From Getting That Apartment?

 According to Nathan Miller, “A landlord is required by law to have a uniform set of standards for accepting an applicant.
 If their rules do not include reviewing credit, then they cannot review your credit either.
 Additionally,” he says, “if you are denied acceptance based on your credit, you can request a copy of the report they used to deny you.”

 “Once you sign the lease,” says Shane Lee, “the landlord is responsible for everything that’s covered in the lease and certain rights as a tenant.”
 Those rights include:

 “Your credit should not have any impact on the rights you enjoy as a tenant!” says Lee, a sentiment with which we definitely agree.

 Nathan Miller (@rentec) founded Rentec Direct in 2009 which is a cloud based software company that services the landlord and property management industry.
-Today they work with over 13,000 landlords and property managers in the US by providing them automation software, tenant screening, online rent payments, and education to effectively and efficiently manage their rentals.
+Today they work with landlords and property managers in the US by providing automation software, tenant screening, online rent payments, and education to effectively and efficiently manage their rentals.